marwan820/phase-2-catprod/README.md

 ### Status

+- Project is in developing stages

+- Theme of app has no clear direction if user is adminstrator or retail consumer.
-Project is in developing stages, and will be used as template for further implementation of lessons learned and skills to practice and develop.
+- Will be used as template for further implementation of lessons learned and skills to practice and develop.

-## Deployment
+### Deployment

 App will be deployed in the near future and instructions will be provided.